alex-shevchenko/rollup-plugin-peggy/README.md

 ## Install

-This plugin is compatible with Rollup 2 and 3, as well as Vite 3 and 4.
+This plugin is compatible with Rollup 2 and up, as well as Vite 3 and up.
 To use it with either, simply install it via the command below.

 The `peggy` package is also required as a peer dependency.
 You may install any